PRO-2684/gadgets/GM_config/README.md

 - `before`: The value of the config item before the operation.
 - `after`: The value of the config item after the operation.

-This feature is often used to update your script when config is modified.
+This feature is often used to update your script dynamically when config is modified.
 In this lib, auto-updating menu is implemented by listening for this event.

 If an iframe in the page needs to listen for this event, the iframe should use `window.top` instead of `window`.